Health & Diseases

 Acute 1–4 weeks Fever, lethargy, thrombocytopenia, lymphadenopathy Very good

-Subclinical Months–Years Often asymptomatic Good
+Subclinical Months–years Often asymptomatic Good

 Chronic Persistent Bone marrow failure, severe bleeding, edema Limited

-Common Mistakes & Myths
+Common mistakes & myths

 How is ehrlichiosis treated in dogs?

-Is ehrlichiosis transmissible to humans?
+Can ehrlichiosis be transmitted to humans?

 Related terms

-Sources & Further Reading
+Sources & further reading

 1. Neer, T. M., Breitschwerdt, E. B., Greene, R. T., & Lappin, M. R. (2002).
 Consensus statement on ehrlichial disease of small animals from the Infectious Disease Study Group of the ACVIM.
 Journal of Veterinary Internal Medicine, 16(3), 309–315. https://pubmed.ncbi.nlm.nih.gov/12144863/